 From director Adam MacDonald (Blackfoot Trail) ‘Pyewacket’ is a very character-focused indie horror.
 The film mostly being a small-scale narrative, having a very refreshing look and feel for a modern-horror, complete with an eerie location and a brilliantly tense atmosphere.
 Containing very little jump-scares or gore, more in favour of eerie silence and well-written dialogue.

-For the most part, I would say this approach to horror is very effective, the film fleshes out its characters very well, with the story focusing entirely on a frustrated, angst-ridden teenage girl (Leah) as she awakens something in the forest near her home when she naively performs an evil ritual in an attempt to kill her mother.
+Plot Summary: A frustrated, angst-ridden teenage girl (Leah) awakens something in the forest near her new home after she naively performs an evil ritual in an attempt to kill her mother.

 Although I’m personally not a huge fan of jump-scares, and I do very much appreciate the film’s draw towards creating an eerie atmosphere.
 I do feel one or two scattered throughout the film wouldn’t have done any harm, as I feel they would’ve done a great job of scaring the audience when they least expect it and would’ve broken-up some scenes of tension nicely.
 The film does succeed in creating tension in other ways however, as MacDonald manages to incorporate darkness extremely well throughout the film, using dark lighting and colour palette to focus on the audience’s paranoia of what lurks in the dark corners of the screen.
 However, the scenes are never overly dark to the point of obscuring the audience’s view, and this works very effectively.